mrad201/Professional-Practice/README.md

 Two actionable items for this principal would be:
 - [ ] User must be informed of the intended recipients of the information that they have provided.
-- [ ] User must know that the information they have provided is been collected and for which purpose for.
+- [ ] User must know what the intended purpose of the information that they have provided to the agency is for.

 ### Principal 5